emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 .. figure:: img/push-4.png

-Like before: as soon as yo don't explicitly ask for an alignment with ``fetch``, your ``repository`` doesn't know anything of your new ``commit``.
+Like before: as soon as you don't explicitly ask for an alignment with ``fetch``, your ``repository`` doesn't know anything of your new ``commit``.

 By the way, this is one of remarkable git's features: being compatible with the strongly non linear nature of development activities.
-Think it over: when two developers works on a single branch, SVN requires that every ``commit`` is preceded by an ``update``; that is, in order to record a change the developer has to integrate preventively the other developer's work.
+Think it over: when two developers work on a single branch, SVN requires that every ``commit`` is preceded by an ``update``; that is, in order to record a change the developer has to integrate preventively the other developer's work.
 You cannot run a